quiltdata/quilt/docs/api-python.md

 ## Filtering
 Note that you can `quilt.install("USR/PKG", meta_only=True)` if you wish to filter a large package based solely on its metadata.
-This avoids downloading the data to disk.
+This avoids downloading the primary data to disk.

 ### `pkg._filter(DICT_OR_LAMBDA)`
 Package root nodes have a `_filter` method that accepts either a dictionary or a lambda.